Cost of Capital Formula (Table of Contents)

 Conclusion

-Cost of capital affected by a financial decision, market condition and economical condition but it helps in financial management of a company.
-It also helps to calculate dividend to be paid.
-Cost of capital is a very important tool in the valuation of business one can track its growth through the cost of capital formula.
+Cost of capital is affected by a financial decision, market condition, and economic condition, but it helps in the financial management of a company.
+It also helps to calculate dividends to be paid.
+The cost of capital is a very important tool in the valuation of a business one can track its growth through the cost of capital formula.

 Recommended Articles

 This has been a guide to a Cost of Capital formula.
-Here we discuss How to Calculate the Cost of Capital along with practical examples.
-We also provide Cost of Capital Calculator with a downloadable excel template.
+Here we discuss How to Calculate the Cost of Capital and give practical examples.
+We also provide a Cost of Capital Calculator with a downloadable Excel template.
 You may also look at the following articles to learn more –